use-inkubator/Ecosystem-Grants/applications/ZUNNO.md

 ### Overview

 ZUNNO is a multiplayer digital adaptation of the classic UNO game.
 ZUNNO leverages Polkadot's scalability, interoperability, and customization to deliver a transparent, fair, and engaging gaming experience.
-ZUNNO will be deployed on the Pop parachain, utilizing ink\! smart contracts for its backend logic.
+ZUNNO will be deployed on the AssetHub parachain, utilizing PolkaVM-compatible ink\! v6 smart contracts for its backend logic.
 The proposed development falls into the ‘An Innovative Game’ sub-category of ‘Technical Showcase’ category.
 Traditional online card games often suffer from trust issues, lack transparency, and are vulnerable to manipulation.
 ZUNNO addresses these concerns by implementing core game logic on-chain, ensuring verifiable and tamper-proof gameplay.
 Privacy is maintained through a commit-and-reveal scheme, enhanced with cryptographic randomisation, to keep players' hands and the deck hidden, preventing unfair advantages.
-The choice of the Pop parachain allows us to leverage the direct utility of DOT and cross chain assets to deliver the best possible user experience.
+The choice of the AssetHub parachain allows us to leverage the direct utility of DOT and cross chain assets to deliver the best possible user experience.

 ### Ink\!
 Ecosystem Impact

+Utilising ink\! v6, ZUNNO will leverage deployment on AssetHub‘s pallet-revive/ PolkaVM, demonstrating future-proofing for the post-JAM ecosystem spectrum.
+This approach also aligns with the strategy of minimizing cross-chain hops.
-ZUNNO has the potential to attract new users to the Polkadot ecosystem while also promoting community engagement within the web2/web3 gaming space, adding more utility to DOT and contributing to the growth of the Pop parachain and indirectly the whole ecosystem.
+ZUNNO has the potential to attract new users to the Polkadot ecosystem while also promoting community engagement within the web2/web3 gaming space, adding more utility to DOT and contributing to the growth of the AssetHub parachain and indirectly the whole ecosystem.
 In-game fact popups of how ink\! powers ZUNNO and provide additional benefits over other smart contract languages will subliminally promote ink\! to the players.

 ### Project Details